 Meet our teachers.

-I have been the proud and nurturing Director and Creator of Yogabowl and its community, since October 2005, and am passionately focused on continually offering services & events that are functional, relevant, interesting and kinda cool.
-Ever since I was young I’ve always been driven to do something that involves movement.
-After 8 years classical ballet & 5 years of competitive softball and volleyball, my career in fitness started at Chase Fitness Centre (Chatswood) in the early 80’s– a pretty scary & funny time in hindsight.
-In amongst all that Lycra & leg-warmers, the very early fitness industry’s growth was initially trial and error – mostly based on how people looked and how much an exercise hurt.
+I have been the proud and nurturing Director and Creator of Yogabowl and its community, since October 2005, and am passionately focused on offering services & events that are functional, relevant and interesting.
+Ever since I was young I’ve always been drawn toward movement.
+After 8 years classical ballet & 5 years of competitive softball and volleyball, my career in fitness started at Chase Fitness Centre (Chatswood) in the early 80’s– a hilarious, yet alarming time in hindsight.
+In amongst the lycra & leg-warmers, the very early fitness industry’s growth was initially trial and error mostly based on how people looked and how much an exercise hurt.
 It was when instructing developed into a skill, and exercise began to evolve as a science that it all started making sense to me.
-My fitness industry career evolved into training new generation instructors, presenting at fitness conventions nationally and internationally, and teaching fitness classes (mostly step, muscle conditioning, stretch classes and later on Pilates) for 18 years before literally coming home to Yoga in 2002.
-I’ve loved, lapped up & been inspired learning from and studying with some of the best in the business: Dede Daniels and Denise Klatte from Flow-Yoga, Twee Merigan, Judith Hanson Lasater, Donna Farhi, Seane Corn, Sharon Gannon & David Life, Shiva Rea, John Friend Roger Cole AND each one of my students.
+My fitness industry direction moved into training new generation instructors, presenting at fitness conventions nationally and internationally, and teaching fitness classes (mostly step, muscle conditioning, stretch classes and later on Pilates) for 18 years before literally coming home to Yoga in 2002.
+I’ve loved, lapped up & been inspired learning from some of the best in the business: Dede Daniels and Denise Klatte from Flow-Yoga, Judith Hanson Lasater, Donna Farhi, Seane Corn, Twee Merigan, Sharon Gannon & David Life, Shiva Rea, John Friend Roger Cole AND each one of my students.
 What a blessing to have crossed paths with you all.
-My philosophy around yoga continues to evolve.
-While maintaining utmost respect for the original yogic teachings, my enquiring mind, sense of logic AND 30 years teaching experience strongly supports a necessity to modify poses and teaching styles for some individuals in order for the practice to be not only accessible, but functional and safe.
-As a generation, our body types and postural issues aren’t even close to what they were all those years ago in India.
-I’ve also learned to embrace the way our practice changes over time, knowing that Yoga isn’t one-size-fits-all, that lines sometimes need to be blurred - while practicing and encouraging “listening inward” with the underlying enquiry of, "How is this practice serving me NOW?"
-I enjoy the scope that Hatha opens up, so I love dipping into any combination of inspiring offerings from Vinyasa, Iyengar, Restorative, Ashtanga and even Prenatal Yoga (I''m a qualified Prenatal Yoga teacher) - always infusing traditional yoga poses with safety guidelines, making the practice safe, effective/functional and accessible to most individuals.
-Restorative Yoga is a huge passion and specialty of mine.
+My philosophy around Yoga continues to evolve.
+While maintaining utmost respect for the original Yogic teachings, my 30+ years experience teaching humans AND my sense of logic strongly supports the necessity to modify poses and teaching styles for many individuals in order for the practice to remain accessible, functional and safe.
+As a generation, our lifestyle and postural issues aren’t even close to what they were all those years ago in India.
+I''m embracing the way our practice changes over time.
+Yoga isn’t one-size-fits-all.
+Lines sometimes need to be blurred, and most importantly we should stop and listen inward with the underlying enquiry of, "How is this practice serving me NOW?"
+I enjoy the scope that Hatha opens up, so love dipping into any combination of inspiring offerings from Vinyasa, Iyengar, Restorative, Ashtanga and even Prenatal Yoga (I''m a qualified Prenatal Yoga teacher).
+I''ll infuse traditional Yoga poses with safety guidelines to ensure the practice is safe, effective/functional and accessible to most individuals.
+Restorative has become my greatest Yoga love, my specialty, and my personal practice.
 We ALL need to do less.
 A lot less.
 I''m so proud to be a registered RELAX AND RENEW Level 1 and 2 Trainer, certified by Judith Hanson Lasater.
-It’s an honour to be part of that lineage.
-I’m hugely passionate about how and what I do, and even though much of my time these days is spent marketing Yogabowl, my first love will always be teaching.
-The energy exchange I experience when I teach continues still nourishes me in ways I never expected after 33 years of moving bodies around.
-I look forward to your Yoga mat in my space, soon.
+It’s an honour to be part of that lineage, and profoundly affected by her wisdom.
+I’m hugely passionate about how and what I do, and even though much of my time these days is spent running the business of Yogabowl, teaching will always be my first love, and my therapy.
+The energy exchange I experience on the teaching mat continues to nourish me in ways I never expected after 33 years of moving bodies around.
+Come and visit soon.
 Namaste.
 “When you do things from your soul, you feel a current moving in you, a joy.”
 RUMI.

 Some years ago I heard a fellow say he had been practicing yoga for 30 years and he finally understood why.
 And now, 20+ years into my own practice, I do too.
 It’s because after all this stretching, strengthening, breathing, studying, chanting, meditating and just paying attention, I’m felling quite well.
 I work a physically-demanding day job and take no medications.
 Now in my mid-50s, I give a lot of credit to yoga.
 See, yoga’s not just stretching.
 There’s way more to it.
 There’s this magic, alchemical, mysterious thing that happens when we get on the mat and move our bits around in this particular way.
 While scientific studies continue proving it, I’ll tell you that yoga simply improves life.
 Over 5000 years, a lot of really smart, dedicated and passionate people have a developed a really good way of helping ourselves live better.
 I’ve proved it to myself and it’s right there in every class.
 In 60 short minutes, we can go from feeling negative and stagnant to happy and energised.
 Looking back, when I first began teaching, my Ashtanga-oriented classes made people sweat.
 We worked hard and got strong.
 I believed that if some was good, more was better.
 That was till I damaged both knees and overstretched my back.
 It took a while, but I’ve learned something about limitations and acceptance and the value of experience.
 I offer people a safe and sustainable way of making yoga part of their life.
 The classes are challenging but also accessible, with options to make the practice easier or more difficult, depending on your ability and preference.
 These days, I know what it feels like to live in a 50-year-old body.
 I’m not as bendy or strong or fast as I used to be.
 Still, yoga practice has helped me reduce stress, kept me physically capable, created a steadier mind and more balanced life.
 I believe it can do the same for anyone regardless of age or ability.